Hospitality & Culinary Arts

 Financial aid may be available for those who qualify.

-Florida Technical College was founded in 1982 to provide post-secondary training in specialized business fields.
-The main campus in Orlando opened in 1982, followed by the Lakeland campus in 1990, and the DeLand campus in 1997.
-Classes began at the Kissimmee, Pembroke Pines, and Tampa campuses in 2011, and the South Miami campus opened in 2015.
+Florida Technical College was established in 1982 to offer post-secondary education in specialized business fields.
+The main campus in Orlando opened that same year, followed by the Lakeland campus in 1990 and the DeLand campus in 1997.
+Additional campuses were launched in Kissimmee, Pembroke Pines, and Tampa in 2011, with the South Miami campus opening in 2015.

 Below are the programs offered at Florida Technical College’s campuses (not all programs are offered at all locations):